 Maximise own workload efficiently and effectively but not compromising quality.

-Uphold CARE UK’s clinical governance systems.
+Uphold PRACTICE PLUS GROUP’s clinical governance systems.

 Contribute towards the development of an annual strategy for the nursing function to support the business plan.

 Liaise with statutory and voluntary agencies in the community to ensure a seamless service where appropriate.